 My generation now determines their worth from how many likes and followers they have on social media when it is only by what God has said that we are supposed to know our worth.

 Yet social media is not bad, though the majority has abused it… we can still use it for great things.

 Oh, the mistake of comparing ourselves with what we see on social media.
 Wisdom is in knowing that things are not usually the way they seem or appear.
 You only get to see what anyone wanted you to see….
 Most of the unposted pictures are better imagined. #fakelives

 Social Medias can be of great help if it is used the way it was intended.
 Take Instagram for an instance, who you follow on IG, determines what floods your timelines.
 Although you know this, yet you follow those who will not add values to your life.
-When you wake up and pick your phone first thing in the money (which you have now gotten used to doing), all you see are junks that will add nothing to you, but instead, gives u wishful thinking, add envy and jealously and made you wish you were someone else.
+When you wake up and pick your phone first thing in the morning (which you have now gotten used to doing), all you see are junks that will add nothing to you, but instead, gives u wishful thinking, add envy and jealously and made you wish you were someone else.
 There are lots of spirit filled individuals and ministries who will build more faith in you; follow them.

 Now this is where I have problem with some men of God who are still running away from social medias and sees it as Antichrist; please know that we have been created for such a time like this, and at this moment in time, there is a reason you didn’t come in the stone age, you were designed for the digital age, also called the jet age, things are moving so fast and they are not going to slow down for you.
 I don’t see social media going away anytime soon; in fact, social media will only become a bigger part of the world that we are in right now.
 If we don’t flood the media with light, we only give darkness more room to reign and we are exposing the next generation to more evil.

 While on social media here are some few tips I think may help